-China's Green Ambitions Aren't Halting New Coal and Steel Plans - Up News Info
+China's green ambitions aren't halting new coal and steel plans - Up News Info

 Article content

-China limited emissions growth in the second quarter to a 5% increase from 2019 levels, after a 9% rise in the first quarter, CREA said.
+China limited emissions growth in the second quarter to a 5 per cent increase from 2019 levels, after a 9 per cent rise in the first quarter, CREA said.
 The slowdown shows that peaking carbon emissions and controlling financial excesses may be gaining priority over stimulus-fueled economic growth.

 President Xi Jinping has set a goal to peak carbon dioxide emissions by 2030 and to zero out all greenhouse gas emissions by 2060.
 Earlier this week, the United Nations published a report pinning responsibility for climate change on human behavior, with UN Secretary-General Antonio Guterres saying it must be seen as a “death knell” for fossil fuels like coal.